Skip to main content

 • Set the Correct Value for the System property PropertyIndex

 • PropertyValue will automatically be fetched based on the EDF's value.
-If EDF's are selected and the machine is not restricted in Screenconnect it will automatically restrict it, similarly if any machine is accidentally set to restricted and EDF's are not selected at client or location level, it will automatically revert the changes for that machine.
+If EDF's are selected and the machine is not restricted in Screenconnect it will automatically restrict it.
+Similarly, if any machine is accidentally set to restricted and EDF's are not selected at client or location level in CWA, it will automatically revert the changes for that machine.